 A.2.2 Underwriting performance by geographical area

-The following information is presented in accordance with the QRT S.05.02 Premiums, claims and expenses by country which reports the home country and the top 5 geographical locations based on gross written premiums.
-'Others' underwriting profit includes all other geographic locations not disclosed within the QRT S.05.02.
+The following information shows Premiums, claims and expenses by country which reports the home country and the top 5 geographical locations based on gross written premiums.
+'Others' underwriting profit includes all other geographic locations not disclosed separately.